Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Maximal Independent Set

 Thus far, our message and round complexity have been in terms of the maximum number of edges present in the graph at any time.
-In this section, we extend our results from the case of the maximum number of edges $m_{max}$ to the case of the average number of edges in the graph $m_{avg}$, such that $m_{avg}$ is the average number of edges throughout \emph{all} of the update sequence.
+In this section, we extend our results to the case of the average number of edges in the graph $m_{avg}$, such that $m_{avg}$ is the average number of edges throughout \emph{all} of the update sequence.
 We do this by dividing the update sequence into \emph{phases}, such that if the number of edges in the beginning of phase $i$ is denoted by $m_i$ then the length of phase $i$ is $m_i^{2/3}$ updates (if $m_i^{2/3} < 1$ we assume we have one update at this phase).
 In each phase, we obtain $\tilde{O}(1)$ amortized rounds and $\tilde{O}(m_i^{2/3})$ amortized messages.
 This result, using H\"{o}lder's inequality, will imply that the amortized message complexity is $\tilde{O}(m_{avg}^{2/3})$ (see ~\cref{thm:holder} for more details).

-In order to obtain this bound, we assume an additional property of our input.
-Namely, we assume that each edge insertion/deletion is tagged with a \emph{timestamp} indicating the number of edge updates (including itself) that have occurred since the beginning, when the graph is empty.
+To obtain this bound, we assume that each edge insertion/deletion is tagged with a \emph{timestamp} indicating the number of edge updates (including itself) that have occurred since the beginning.
 We assume that when an edge update $(u, v)$ occurs, both $u$ and $v$ receive the timestamp $t_{(u, v)}$ associated with the update.
 Using this information, we modify our algorithms above for handling updates in the $m_{avg}$ case.

 Each vertex $v$ stores two additional pieces of information, $S_v$ indicating the number of edges it thinks are in the graph and $t_v$ indicating the timestamp of the last time $S_v$ was updated.
 Initially $S_v$ is set to $0$ when the graph is empty.
-If an edge insertion adjacent to $v$ occurs, and after the update $d_v>S_v$, $v$ updates $S_v$ such that $S_v \geq d_v$ is always satisfied; $t_v$ is updated with the timestamp of the edge insertion that caused $S_v$ to be updated. $S_v$ does \emph{not} get updated when an edge deletion that is adjacent to $v$ occurs (if no restart algorithm is called). $S_v$ is also updated with a new value when~\cref{alg:clean vertices} is run on $v$.
-When~\cref{alg:clean vertices} is run on $v$, $v$ stores $S_v = S$ to be its new estimate of the number of edges in its sub-component and $t_v$ to be the timestamp of the update that caused~\cref{alg:clean vertices} to be called.
+If an edge insertion adjacent to $v$ occurs, and after the update $\deg(v)>S_v$, $v$ updates $S_v$ such that $S_v \geq \deg(v)$ is always satisfied; $t_v$ is updated with the timestamp of the edge insertion that caused $S_v$ to be updated. $S_v$ is \emph{not} updated when an edge deletion that is adjacent to $v$ occurs (if no restart algorithm is called). $S_v$ is also updated with a new value when~\cref{alg:clean vertices} runs on $v$.
+When~\cref{alg:clean vertices} runs on $v$, $v$ stores $S_v = S$ to be its new estimate of the number of edges in its sub-component and $t_v$ to be the timestamp of the update that caused~\cref{alg:clean vertices} to be called.